ZLoverty/DE/Protocols/bacteria-in-porous-media.md

 This protocol describes the motility assay of _E. coli_ in 2D porous media.

+##### Edit
+- Aug 2, 2022: First version.
+- Aug 11, 2022: More details added after a few days of practice, 2-color imaging in particular.

 ##### 1. Ingredients

 - Fluorinert FC-40 oil droplets (3 $\mu$m and 10 $\mu$m in diameter)